marcellinus-witarsah/credit-score-modelling-old/README.md

 Take a look at the model calibration
 ![Train Model Calibration](reports/figures/calibration_plot_train.png)
 ![Test Model Calibration](reports/figures/calibration_plot_test.png)
 The most important thing is the model calibration which is close to the perfect calibrated line.
-Why is it so important? it ensures all business decision makers that the model estimated probabilities aligns with the actual default rate in the population of borrowers.
+Why is it so important? it ensures all business decision makers that the model estimated probabilities aligns with the actual default rate in the population of customers.
 For example, if the model is perfectly calibrated and the model predict that chance of someone default is 10% and the bank trust it.
-For every loan given to all borrowers with predicted probability of default 10%, then they expect on average that 10% of all borrowers will default.
+For every loan given to all customers with predicted probability of default 10%, then they expect on average that 10% of all customers will default.

 ## Credit Scorecard and Points Scaling
 Credit Scorecard will show how points represented by the bins generated from the predictor variable.
 Generating the score points will involve scaling calculations from the logistic regression parameters and WoE(s) from grouped attributes inside each characteristics.
 The formula for calculating the points is: